Body of Milwaukee student found dismembered on beach day after ‘first date’

 A college student told friends she was excited for a first date.
 Part of her dismembered body was found on a beach a day later

-Teenager Sade Robinson sent a Snapchat to friends from a Milwaukee bar on the night of 1 April.
+Teenager Sade Robinson sent a Snap message to friends from a Milwaukee bar on the night of 1 April.
 It was the last time she was seen alive reports Mike Bedigan

 Sade Robinson had been excited for her date.
-The 19-year-old had arranged to meet up with a man at a local Milwaukee seafood restaurant on the evening of 1 April.
-Some time that later night she sent a Snapchat to a friend from a bar near by.
+The 19-year-old had arranged to meet up with a man at a Milwaukee seafood restaurant on the evening of 1 April.
+Some time that later night she sent a Snap message to a friend from a bar near by.
 It was the last time she was seen alive.

 The next day, police were called after a passer-by discovered a severed leg on a beach in Warnimont Park.
 The limb was cut off just below the hip socket and “appeared to have been sawn off”.
 The toes on the feet were painted with pink nail polish.